tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 8/Week 8.md

 **Components**
 - Model: Represents the form of learning result
 - Learning algorithm: how to generate a model from data
-- Data: input to ML alco
+- Data: input to ML algorithms

+**Aims** to predict unseen data or to interpret existing data

+### Two Stages of Machine Learning
+- Training Stage
+	- Training: to generate a model from observed data
+-